daniwk/app-scaling-keda/README.md

 KEDA delivers on its promise to be a single-purpose and lightweight component.
 As we have seen, from the developers viewpoint, implementation of autoscaling is simple.
 Additionally, KEDA offers a large number of ready-made [scalers](https://keda.sh/docs/2.9/scalers/).

 But you should plan ahead with your platform team before rolling it out in production.
 First off, it's important to define resource request and limits for your workloads.
 This helps the Kubernetes scheduler schedule your pods without [bringing down your production environment](https://engineering.intility.com/article/guide-to-high-availability-in-kubernetes#resources-and-scheduling).
 Secondly, if your workloads need to scale out to 50+ replicas you should consider setting up a dedicated node(s) to separate more stable production workloads from the workloads with surges.
 Implementing autoscaling on your k8s cluster could also be good idea.

-- keda is working well
-- idempotency, optimize own code
-- deployments vs jobs
-- limits and request are integral
-- plan ahead with your platform team

 # Resources
 - [Horizontal Pod Autoscaling, Kubernetes doc](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#how-does-a-horizontalpodautoscaler-work)